The 11 Best Road Bikes Under $5000 for Men & Women

-These are the best road bikes for under $5000 for men and women based on in-depth research of options on the market and customer & expert reviews.
+These are the best road bikes for under $5000 based on in-depth market research and customer and expert reviews.
+I evaluated them based on my road bike scoring system.

-I’m an avid road cyclist and I can recommend these bikes.
+As an avid road cyclist, I can recommend these bikes.
 You will also learn what to expect and how to choose a road bike in this price range.

 What Are the Best Road Bikes Under $5000?